Tlots/TF2-Currency-Tracker-py/README.md

 ```
 Now save the it and double click it (double click tracker.py)

-**Common sense: It will send the changes work as long as you're running the program**
+**Common sense: The program will work as long as you're running it**